-Uzès is a magical bastide town 45km west of the Medieval walled city of Avignon, 25km north of Roman Nimes & just 6km from the world UNESCO heritage site, Pont du Gard.
-It boasts a rich and ancient history, dating from the Romans and is home to the first duchy of France, (the direct lineage to the Royal family) its glorious Ducal Castle is still occupied by the family today.
+Uzès is a magical bastide town 40km west of the Medieval walled city of Avignon, 25km north of Roman Nimes & just 13km from the world UNESCO heritage site, Pont du Gard.
+It boasts a rich and ancient history dating from the Romans and is home to the first duchy of France, (the direct lineage to the Royal family) its Ducal Castle being still occupied by the family today.

 HOW TO GET TO UZES

-There is also much more to explore to both in the bastide town and nearby
+There is much to explore to within the town itself and should you wish to venture further the surrounding area beckons!

-THE CATHEDRAL The Saint-Théodorit Cathedral dates from the Middle Ages, it was the former seat of the Bishops of Uzès’
+THE CATHEDRAL ~ Cathédrale Saint-Théodorit d’Uzès dates from the Middle Ages, it was the former seat of the Bishops of Uzès’

-THE FENESTRELLE TOWER is Uzès’ most famous landmark, an incredible tower of windows!
+THE FENESTRELLE TOWER ~Uzès’ most famous landmark, an incredible Rapunzel tower of windows!

-THE MEDIEVAL GARDEN was originally part of the castle, it was restored in to a medieval garden in 1995, captivating!
+THE MEDIEVAL GARDEN ~ originally part of the castle, it was restored to a medieval garden in 1995, utterly captivating!

-THE MARKET The Uzès market is held twice a week in Place aux Herbes.
+THE MARKETS ~held twice a week in Place aux Herbes.
 8am -1pm.

 Wednesday is mostly fresh produce including flowers, cheese, wine, olive oil, honey and soaps.

 Saturday is a much larger affair tumbling out of the Place-aux-Herbes onto the surrounding streets.